Gregory Davis

 Gregory Davis (born 1979) is an English spree killer and former art student who was convicted of the double manslaughter of Dorothy Rogers and her son Michael Rogers in 2003.
 He was released in 2011 from Littlemore Hospital.

 Early life

-Gregory Davis was born to a respectable family residing in Great Linford, Buckinghamshire, England as the son of a civil engineer and a care assistant.
+Gregory Davis was born to a family residing in Great Linford, Buckinghamshire, England as the son of a civil engineer and a care assistant.
 He attended secondary school at The Radcliffe School.

 Art studies

 Davis first studied art during his sixth form, and later at Northampton University.
 One of his works of art made during this period consisted of a trophy plaque bearing the names of his favourite serial killers.

 Murders

 Davis himself planned to be a serial killer and used his diary to plot to murder.
-Progressing on a diary entry that spoke of a desire to kill ad infinitum "all over the world" he eventually went on a murder spree on 28 January 2003.
-Working his way through a compiled hit list he first paid visit to Stewart Johnson who escaped as kitchen fitters were working in his home.
+Progressing on a diary entry that spoke of a desire to kill ad infinitum "all over the world," he eventually went on a murder spree on 28 January 2003.
+Working his way through a compiled hit list, he first visited Stewart Johnson who escaped as kitchen fitters were working in his home.
 Davis then continued down the list to Stantonbury, to the home of Dorothy Rogers.